Our Story

 She is the recipient of numerous awards, including a Getty Predoctoral Fellowship, as well as a Senior Fellowship at the Center for the History of Collecting at the Frick Collection and Art Reference Library, New York, where she conducted research on the legacy of Goupil and Knoedler in America at the turn of the 20th century

-As a Provenance Research Specialist, she taught a course for the American Society of Apraisers
+As a Provenance Research Specialist, she taught a course for the American Society of Apraisers and is a Member of the International Society of Appraisers

 What the Metropolitan Museum of Art says about her work (learn more)